rcsoccersim/manual/source/coach.rst

         5   )

     the scope of **X** is the complete line 4.
 This also shows how variables can be instan-
-    tiated: Only in conditions which have UNUMs as fixed argument (i. e.
+    tiated: Only in conditions that have UNUMs as fixed argument (i. e.
 UNUMs in POINTs do not count as condition UNUMS) a variable may be introduced.
 Its value is set by checking which unums make the condition true.
-In the example **X** is instantiated with the uniform number of the ballowner.
+In the example **X** is instantiated with the uniform number of the ball owner.
 In a condition like **ppos** it can be necessary to instantiate the variable as a set of unums:

         (ppos our {X} 1 11 REGION)